Tired, Overworked Drivers

 Mail delivery truck drivers have to multitask, checking addresses, house numbers, and the road at the same time.
 It's not uncommon for them to accidentally strike pedestrians and cars in neighborhoods.

 The result of a collision is often dependent on the type of truck.
-Each truck comes with its own hazards, from a tanker with dangerous materials to a flatbed truck with heavy construction materials.
+Each truck comes with its own hazards, from potentially toxic liquids in a tanker to heavy construction materials on a flatbed.

 Common Truck Accident Injuries

-There is nothing at all “common” about trucking accidents (except, perhaps, for how frighteningly often they occur), nor the injuries which result from them.
-However, certain injuries in semi-truck accidents occur more frequently due to the nature of the impact and the dangers that arise when a larger, heavier vehicle strikes a smaller vehicle.
+There is nothing at all common about trucking accidents (except, perhaps, for how often they occur), nor the injuries that result from them.
+However, certain injuries in semi-truck accidents occur more frequently due to the nature of these impacts and the dangers that arise when a larger, heavier vehicle strikes a smaller vehicle.
 Some examples would be:

 - Concussions